raulmax319/sm64plus/README.md

 ### v1.1.0 (??/04/2021):
 **Launcher:**
 - Added the new settings to the launcher.
+- Made it so that the launcher now can change button prompts depending on if you're using a keyboard or gamepad.
 - Made it take longer to reload all the settings from presets to prevent accidental reloads.
 - Added the C-buttons to the list of reassignable buttons for controllers.
+- Removed some keys from the key selection options.

 **Game itself:**
 - Added the "Graphics Backend" setting, which makes it possible to switch between Direct3D11 and Direct3D12 without rebuilding.
-- Added "Increase Underwater Shell Time", which makes the underwater shells last longer.
+- Added the "Improved Hanging" setting, which makes movement when hanging on ceilings faster, and removes the requirement of holding A.
+- Added the "Restore Mother Penguin's Sad Eyes" setting, which restores the unused, sad looking eye texture for the mother penguin.
+- Added a bunch of mouse related settings.
+You can now control the camera and navigate some of the menus using your mouse.
 - Added "Casual Mode", which makes Mario not lose any health when underwater, and reduces all damage taken by half.
-- Added a bunch of mouse related settings.
-You can now control the camera and some of the menus with your mouse.
-- Added a key which makes Mario walk slower.
-This is to compensate for the lack of analog controls with a keyboard.
 - Added "Paper Mode", which makes Mario thin like a paper.
 - Added "Wireframe Mode".
 Guess what this one does.
+- Added a key which makes Mario walk slower.
+This is to compensate for the lack of analog controls with a keyboard.
 - Split the "Analog Stick Deadzone" setting into two, one for each analog stick.
+- Changed the "Improved Metal Mario" setting to "Improved Powerups".
+It now also makes underwater shells last longer and makes Metal Mario's interactions with enemies and hazards more consistent.
+- Changed the "Restore the Unused Trapdoor Sound" to "Restore Unused Sound Effects".
+It also now brings back the sound effects that were supposed to play during the Bowser defeat cutscenes.
 - Added more options for the "Infinite Lives Mode" and "Encore Mode" settings, allowing further customizability.
-- Made Mario lose health slower when underwater during hard mode.
+- Made it so that when Hard Mode is active Mario loses health slower underwater, and faster in toxic gas.
-- Tweaked wall jumping to be stronger when wall sliding is enabled.
-- Ground pound diving is also made faster now.
-- Made Metal Mario more consistent with the "Improved Metal Mario" setting.
+- Tweaked both the "Wall Sliding" and "Odyssey Ground Pound Dive" settings.
+- Fixed various issues regarding the "Manual Camera" setting.
-- Made the window center on the screen at game start.
+- Made the game window be centered on main display at the game start.
 - Reverted the level select level order back to original and fixed a crash casued by missing characters.
 - Added Linux support thanks to [TheEssem](https://github.com/TheEssem).
-- Fixed other various minor bugs.
+- Fixed various issues.

 ### v1.0.1 (06/04/2021):
 **Launcher:**